-Uromycladium tepperianum sensu lato is a species complex of gall forming rust fungi native to Australasia.
-It is invasive in New Zealand, the Philippines, East Timor, Malaysia and Indonesia.
+Gall forming rust fungi of the genus Uromycladium are native to Australasia.
+They are invasive in New Zealand, the Philippines, East Timor, Malaysia and Indonesia.

-Uromycladium murphyi (as Uromycladium notabile in the literature) causes damage to a number of Acacia species grown for tannin and as ornamentals in New Zealand, particularly A. decurrens.
-Other Acacia species such as A. baileyana, A. dealbata and A. mearnsii have also been identified as hosts for U. murphyi.
+Uromycladium murphyi (as Uromycladium notabile in the literature) causes damage to Acacia decurrens grown for tannin and as an ornamental in New Zealand.
+Other hosts of U. murphyi are A. baileyana, A. dealbata and A. mearnsii.
 Uromycladium paradoxae infects Acacia paradoxa in New Zealand.
-U. tepperianum s. lat. species have been found infecting New Zealand A. ulicifolia and A. verticillata, but the taxon that is present on these two hosts is uncertain, as these hosts have not been included in phylogenetic studies.
+Uromycladium species have been found in New Zealand on A. ulicifolia and A. verticillata, but the taxa on these two hosts is uncertain and await phylogenetic studies.

 Uromycladium falcatariae causes serious disease in Falcataria moluccana in Southeast Asia.
 This tree is grown as a shade tree in coffee plantations, for timber and pulp, and for other uses.

-Uromycladium tepperianum s. lat. has also been deliberately introduced in South Africa for the biological control of Acacia saligna and Paraserianthes lophantha.
-These taxa are now known as Uromycladium morrisii and Uromycladium woodii respectively.
+Uromycladium morrisii and U. woodii were deliberately introduced into South Africa for the biological control of Acacia saligna and Paraserianthes lophantha, respectively.

 Taxonomic TreeTop of page